-The PAM profile offers a large number of options to support the exchange of patient demographic and encounter data in a wide variety of environments.
+- The PAM Profile also offers a large number of options to support the exchange of patient demographic and encounter data in a wide variety of environments.
 Particularly, this profile addresses both acute care settings and ambulatory healthcare organizations.
-It is unlikely that one particular environment will need all the options.

-On one hand, an ambulatory care community might need only the pair of actors Patient Demographics Supplier/Patient Demographics Consumer, using transaction ITI-30.
-On the other

-- hand, the exchange of patient demographic and encounter data between a hospital patient administration system and its ancillary systems (laboratory, radiology, cardiology, etc.) might be fully satisfied with the pair of actors Patient Encounter Supplier/Patient Encounter Consumer, using transaction ITI-31 with the only option "Inpatient/Outpatient Encounter Management". - Hence, the first decision that must be made by a healthcare organization for the deployment of this profile is to select the proper actors and the appropriate set of options to cover its needs, ensuring that each selected option will be supported by the actors on both ends of the transactions.
+It is unlikely that one particular environment will need all the options. - On one hand, an ambulatory care community might need only the pair of actors Patient Demographics Supplier/Patient Demographics Consumer, using transaction ITI-30.
+On the other hand, the exchange of patient demographic and encounter data between a hospital patient administration system and its ancillary systems (laboratory, radiology, cardiology, etc.) might be fully satisfied, for example, with the pair of actors Patient Encounter Supplier/Patient Encounter Consumer, using transaction ITI-31 with the Basic Subset of messages and the two options "Inpatient/Outpatient Encounter Management" and "Maintain Demographics." - Hence, the first decision that must be made by a healthcare organization for the deployment of this profile is to select the proper actors and the appropriate set of options to cover its needs, ensuring that each selected option will be supported by the actors on both ends of the transactions. - Furthermore, as an IT Infrastructure profile, the PAM Profile may not be used standalone.